pivotal-cf/docs-pks/console-deploy-wizard.hbs.md

 thistopic: wizard
 ---

-This topic describes how to use the VMware Tanzu Kubernetes Grid Integrated Edition Management Console (TKGI MC) Configuration Wizard to deploy TKGI on vSphere.
+This topic describes how to use the {{  vars.product_full }} Management Console (TKGI MC) Configuration Wizard to deploy TKGI on vSphere.

 To deploy TKGI from a YAML, see [Deploy Tanzu Kubernetes Grid Integrated Edition by Importing a YAML Configuration File](console-deploy-yaml.html).